wednesday-solutions/service-picker/README.md

 ## Overview

 Service-Picker is a simple library for creating a new full stack project and deploy it in aws by just doing some cli stuffs.
 We are using `picky` as our CLI tool.

+Keep the repos you're interested in and you're good to go.

 `picky` works on macOS, Windows, Linux.<br>
 If something doesn't work, please file an [issue](https://github.com/wednesday-solutions/service-picker/issues).<br>